RT-LOC/docs/docs/manager/cxRTLS_fwup.md

  - Over-The-Air via BLE
  - Reflashing with a programmer

 Whenever your system is all set up and running, the easiest way is to perform an Over-The-Air (OTA) update via UWB.
 Everything can be done from within The Manager and no physical interactions are required.
-Multiple devices can be updated at the same time.
+Multiple devices can be updated at the same time with the same firmware.
 You can also update individual nodes by connecting it to the RTLOC App (if the device has BLE).
 In case you have a board that has never been flashed before or if you want to update the bootloader, you can use a programmer to flash the firmwares on the board.